-Step 2: Layout center cross pieces and attach using wood glue and 1″ finish nails (if desired).
-I actually used 3/4″ finish nails because that’s what I had on hand and increased the depth on the nailer.
+Step 2: Layout the center cross pieces and attach using wood glue and 1″ finish nails (if desired).
+Try to get that center seam as square and straight as possible.
+It will make the pattern look sharp and it’s easy on the eyes.

 Step 3: Cut and attach small triangle pieces.
 Again wood glue should be fine.

-Step 3 is complete above, notice a few pieces are hanging off the edge and the backing (painted chalkboard) is larger than the piece.
+You can see above step 3 is complete.
+But notice a few pieces are hanging off the edge and the backing (painted chalkboard) is larger than the piece.
 Now is the time to trim everything flush.

 Step 4: Attach frame pieces using wood glue and 1 1/4″ finish nails.
 I recommend cutting to fit as you go here.

-Add a sawtooth hanger to the center back and it’s ready to go.
-A great way to use up your scrap wood pile and make a pretty piece of art.
+Lastly add a sawtooth hanger to the center back and it’s ready to go.
+A great way to use up your scrap wood pile and make a pretty piece of wall art.